-Export Verituner App Files to Other Devices
+Export Verituner Files to Other Devices running OS 10.14 or earlier

 As files in the Verituner iOS App are added, deleted, or modified you can export all or selected files from your Verituner device to your computer.
-From there they can be imported by another iOS device or copied into other Verituner platforms.
+From there they can be imported by another iOS device or copied into other Verituner platforms e.g., the Verituner app for Android devices.
 In addition to the backup of the files on your computer, you may also want to back them up to other storage devices, such as an external hard disk, flash drive and/or an offsite backup service such as Dropbox.